 We may disclose your PHI in response to a court order or subpoena.

 We may use and/or disclose your PHI for research as permitted by and subject to federal law.

 We may share information relative to specialized government functions such as national security and intelligence activities.

-For any other uses or disclosures CDPHP gets a member’s signed authorization and the information is used as stated in the authorization.
+For any other uses or disclosures including most uses and disclosures of psychotherapy notes, for marketing and the sale of PHI, CDPHP must get a member’s signed written authorization and the information is used as stated in the authorization.
 You may cancel your authorization, in writing, at any time, except to the extent that CDPHP or another company or person has already relied on the authorization.

 You have the following rights that deal with your medical information.
-You can contact CDPHP's member services department at the phone number on the back of your identification card or (518) 641-3000 or 1-888-258-0477 to obtain the appropriate form needed to use any of these rights.
-Or you can get any of the forms noted below at CDPHP's Web site at www.cdphp.com.
+You can contact CDPHP’s member services department at the phone number on your identification card or (518) 641-3000 or 1-888-258-0477 to obtain the appropriate form needed to use any of these rights.
+Or you can get any of the forms noted below at CDPHP’s website at www.cdphp.com.